SimonE1003/7-days/README.md

 ###

 <p align="left">1.
-Day time: you have to go out and collect items, walk to the door and choose a destination.<br>	2.
-Night time: important story happens at shelter<br>	3.
-Both night and daytime shows 1 story <br>	4.
-After 7 days something happens so prepare well</p>
+Daytime: you have to go out and collect items, walk to the door, and choose a destination.<br>	2.
+Night time: important story happens at the shelter<br>	3.
+Both night and daytime show the same story. <br> 4.
+After 7 days, something happens, so prepare well</p>

 ###